-Most of the new customers at Seacoast are grateful for the smooth transition that Allison manages from their old bank to their new bank.
+Most of the new property management customers at Enterprise Bank & Trust (formerly Seacoast Commerce Bank) are grateful for the smooth transition that Allison manages from their old bank to their new bank.

 Analysis Banking and Credits

 Since Allison is here to talk about trust accounts and compliance, we also asked her to discuss another benefit to property management companies, and that’s analysis banking.
 If you’ve never heard of analysis banking, it’s possibly because most banks don’t promote it very much.
-At Seacoast, however, it works really well for their property management clients.
+At Enterprise Bank & Trust (formerly Seacoast Commerce Bank), however, it works really well for their property management clients.

 With analysis banking, a company earns a number of credits based on the amount of money they have in all their accounts at the bank.

 This already puts property management companies at an advantage because with trust accounts, they have a high monthly average.

 Interest rates are often calculated based on the amount of money you have.
 So, in a traditional bank account you might earn one percent interest off your million dollars that’s in all your accounts.
 These credits are calculated the same way.
 The amount in your accounts dictates the number of credits you have.